HedgeCo.Net - Online Hedge Fund Database and Community

 Bear Stearns - The domino effect that began with the hedge fund collapse

 When most people think of Bear Stearns, they think of its recent collapse and the resulting purchase by JPMorgan Chase.
-However, the demise of Bear Stearns can really be traced back to two failed hedge funds last summer which had a sort of domino effect on the entity of the company.
-Let’s take … Continue Reading
+However, the demise of Bear Stearns can really be traced back to two failed hedge funds during the summer of 2007 which created a domino effect on the entirety of the company.
+Let’s take a look back.
+Few hedge fund […]

 Navigating the Regulation of Hedge Fund Marketing